With investing, diversification is key. We have all heard the saying, "don't put all your eggs in one basket."

 LendingClub allowed investors to diversify by investing in an asset class traditionally reserved for banks.
 It is now an online loan marketplace for users to find the best rates available for personal or business loans.

 There is also a high-yield savings account on the platform called Founders Savings reserved exclusively for former peer-to-peer investors.

 This is no longer an investing platform.
 It is used exclusively for borrowing.

 Alternative investments to the traditional stock and bond portfolio may be a good option for an investor trying to diversify their holdings.

 Before LendingClub's switch, both LendingClub and Fundrise were good alternatives and provided investment exposure to different types of assets.

 In the end, you should be conscious of the risks and opportunities with each investment option.

-Fundrise, on the other hand, is a good option to gain exposure to the commercial and residential real estate markets with a small initial investment.
+Fundrise is a good option to gain exposure to the commercial and residential real estate markets with a small initial investment.